 Campers are not allowed to receive any packages while at camp.
 Please make sure to let your relatives and friends know not to send your child a package while at camp, but encourage them to send letters and postcards which can be sent with one first class stamp.

 If there is a clothing or equipment item, such as a pair of prescription glasses, a school-assigned reading book, or a toiletry item not available in the camp store, which you need to get to your child while they are at camp, you must contact the camp office, let us know what you are sending, and address the package to the office, and the item will be unpacked and delivered to your camper.
-If you do not call and get the package pre-approved, it will be returned to sender, unopened.
-We will no longer be storing undeliverable packages.
-Campers traveling by air may ship luggage via UPS ahead of their camp stay.
+If you do not call and get the package pre-approved, it will be returned to the sender, unopened.
+Campers traveling by air may ship luggage ahead of their camp stay.
+Contact Ship Camps for this optional service.

 Camper Standards of Behavior and Appearance